menus12/DAwR-2024-covid/README.md

 ## Preface
 <!-- Optional, the preface is not about the subject -->

-An analysis of Covid-19 Netherlands National SARS-CoV-2 Wastewater Surveillance data
+An analysis of National SARS-CoV-2 Wastewater Surveillance data

 By Itzel Ruiz